 Although their coarse, leathery leaves withstand hot weather in champion style, eggplants benefit from a generous mulch of hay, shredded leaves, or other biodegradable material beneath plants to keep the soil relatively cool and to hold moisture and keep down weeds.
 Because eggplant really needs warm soil to grow well, gardeners in cool climates often do best growing the plants in large, dark-colored containers.
 On a sunny day, soil temperatures inside black pots may be 10 degrees or more higher than in-ground soil temperatures.
 Row covers are also a good option in cool climates, or even to protect plants from cool spells in warm climates.
 Open the ends of the row covers on warm days to let the bees reach the flowers for help with pollination.

 Eggplants grow into tall, angular plants, so they should be spaced 24 to 36 inches apart.
 Improve planting holes by mixing in 2 inches of compost to help hold moisture and fertilizer in the soil.
 Set plants at the same depth at which they are growing in their containers, and water well before spreading mulch.
-To help keep plants strong and well fed, fertilize them regularly with Miracle-Gro® Performance Organics® All Purpose Plant Nutrition Granules, following label directions.
+To help keep plants strong and well fed, fertilize them regularly with Miracle-Gro® Performance Organics® Edibles Plant Nutrition Granules, following label directions.
 Combining great soil with premium plant food is a surefire way to have lots of success growing eggplants.